Map showing IQ Fiber availability and under-construction areas across service regions.

 Construction

-The construction process includes the installation of underground conduit and access vaults in the public right-of-way adjacent to the road.
+The construction process includes the installation of aerial fiber cables or underground conduit and access vaults in the public right-of-way adjacent to the road.
 We will place a notice on your door when construction is about to begin.
 Throughout the process we will provide updates via social media, email, construction signs, and on our website.
 If you have any concerns, please report it to the team for a speedy resolution.

 Graphic of two pieces of fiber being spliced together.